anz-bank/sysl/docs/language_guide.md

 #### Collector

-Project files use the Collector syntax to add additional layer of information on top of the defintions.
+Project files use the Collector syntax to add additional layer of information on top of the definitions.
 Best example of this is where you want to capture how an API evolved over time.

 E.g. `server.sysl`
 ```